 Are you interested in this new way of doing SEO?
 Here you will find everything you need to get started: resources, useful command lines (to be used as an “R cheat sheet“), some R scripts that you can use for your projects and R tutorials for SEO.

-If you want to accelerate your learning of R and more globally data sciences for your SEO projects, I invite you to register at the next Data SEO Labs training.
+If you want to accelerate your learning of Data Science for your SEO projects, I invite you to register at the next Data Science SEO Training.
 Please note that technical knowledge are not required to participate in the training.

 Where to write the R?